 Use An App

-Set aside time each day to learn your language.
-ILP volunteers are only teaching 15-20 hours every week and always have Saturdays and Sundays off so you have plenty of time to study up.
+ILP volunteers are only teaching 15-20 hours every week and always have Saturdays and Sundays off so you have plenty of free time to study up.
 Download an app like DuoLingo or Chinese Skill to help you review and learn more vocabulary.
 Use your walk to school or metro ride to your favorite dinner spot to practice on your own or with others in your group.

 Most of our volunteers don't speak the local language where they're volunteering, so charades tends to be their new form of communications.
 You could get by with pointing at pictures all semester, but find some common phrases that you use often and learn them in the language you're learning!
 There are free translation apps or even phrasebooks to help you get started with the basics.